How do I get into finance?

 Banking careers for school leavers

 Banks’ retail and corporate divisions hire college leavers into higher apprenticeships, which are sometimes known as level 4 apprenticeships.
 Recruiters typically ask for at least two good A levels (A* to C) or a certain number of UCAS points, as well as five or more A* to C/9 to 4 grade GCSEs, including maths and English.
 Recruiters may also seek customer service experience.

 Some retail and corporate banking divisions first hire college leavers into a front-line role – at a local branch or within its call centre – where they’ll work for up to six months before being progressed onto the apprenticeship scheme.
 Other banks enrol college leavers into the training programme straight away – it’ll depend on the programme and the bank.

 Banking careers for graduates

-Graduate programmes within retail and corporate banking are open to graduates and final-year bachelors or masters students who have achieved, or are on track to achieve, a 2.1 (the second highest degree classification) in any degree discipline and have 112 to 128 UCAS points.
+Graduate programmes within retail and corporate banking are open to graduates and final-year bachelors or masters students who have achieved, or are on track to achieve, a 2.1 (the second highest degree classification) in any degree discipline.
 Most employers will also have minimum GCSE (or equivalent) requirements.
-Conversely, Nationwide and Lloyds Banking Group accept applications from graduates with a 2.2 (the third highest degree classification).

-To get into investment banking, you’ll typically need a university degree at a 2.1 or above and at least 128 UCAS points.
+To get into investment banking, you’ll typically need a university degree at a 2.1 or above.
 Most investment banks take on graduates from all academic disciplines and all universities.
 However, a prerequisite for most technology divisions is a technical degree or a degree with a significant IT component, such as computer science/IT or software engineering degrees.
 And investment banks, in practice, tend to go for graduates from ‘top universities’.
 Having a relevant internship on your CV is almost a must if you want to secure a graduate job in this area of banking.

 Most people enter into insurance via a structured apprenticeship/school leaver programme or a graduate programme.